-- 2.1 Definitions: In these Conditions the following expressions have the following meanings: - "5-Year Mid-Swap Rate" means, in relation to a Reset Interest Period and the Reset Rate of Interest Determination Date in relation to such Reset Interest Period: - (i) the mid-swap rate for U.S. dollar swaps with a term of five (5) years which appears on the Screen Page as of 11:00 a.m.
-(New York City time) on such Reset Rate of Interest Determination Date; or - (ii) if such rate does not appear on the Screen Page at such time on such Reset Rate of Interest Determination Date, the Reset Reference Bank Rate on such Reset Rate of Interest Determination Date; - "5-Year Mid-Swap Rate Quotations" means the arithmetic mean of the bid and offered rates for the semi-annual fixed leg (calculated on a 30/360 day count basis as defined in the definition of Day Count Fraction below) of a fixed-for-floating U.S. dollar interest rate swap transaction which: - (i) has a term of five (5) years commencing on the relevant Reset Date; - (ii) is in an amount that is representative of a single transaction in the relevant market at the relevant time with an acknowledged dealer of good credit in the swap market; and - (iii) has a floating leg based on 3-month U.S. dollar LIBOR (calculated on an Actual/360 day count basis): - "Actual/360" means the actual number of days in the relevant period divided by 360; - "Additional Tier 1 Capital" has the meaning given to it (or, if no longer used, any equivalent or successor term) in the Relevant Rules; - "Agency Agreement" shall have the meaning attributed thereto in Condition 1.2 (Agency Agreement): - "Alignment Event" will be deemed to have occurred if, as a result of any change or amendment in the Relevant Rules at any time after the Issue Date, the Issuer would be able to issue a capital instrument qualifying as Additional Tier 1 Capital that contains one or more provisions that are, in the reasonable opinion of the Issuer, different in any material respect from those in these Terms and Conditions, which provisions, if they had been included in these Terms and Conditions, would have prevented the Notes from qualifying as Additional Tier 1 Capital immediately prior to such change in the Relevant Rules; - "Bail-In Power" has the meaning set forth in Condition 18 (Statutory Write-down or Conversion)

-"BRRD" means the Directive 2014/59/EU of the European Parliament and of the Council of May 15, 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms as published in the Official Journal of the European Union on June 12, 2014, as amended from time to time or such other directive as may come in effect in the place thereof;
+- 2.1 Definitions: In these Conditions the following expressions have the following meanings: - "5-Year Mid-Swap Rate" means, in relation to a Reset Interest Period and the Reset Rate of Interest Determination Date in relation to such Reset Interest Period: - the mid-swap rate for U.S. dollar swaps with a term of five (5) years which appears on the Screen Page as of 11:00 a.m.
+(New York City time) on such Reset Rate of Interest Determination Date; or - (ii) if such rate does not appear on the Screen Page at such time on such Reset Rate of Interest Determination Date, the Reset Reference Bank Rate on such Reset Rate of Interest Determination Date; - "5-Year Mid-Swap Rate Quotations" means the arithmetic mean of the bid and offered rates for the semi-annual fixed leg (calculated on a 30/360 day count basis as defined in the definition of Day Count Fraction below) of a fixed-for-floating U.S. dollar interest rate swap transaction which: - (i) has a term of five (5) years commencing on the relevant Reset Date; - (ii) is in an amount that is representative of a single transaction in the relevant market at the relevant time with an acknowledged dealer of good credit in the swap market; and - (iii) has a floating leg based on 3-month U.S. dollar LIBOR (calculated on an Actual/360 day count basis); - "Actual/360" means the actual number of days in the relevant period divided by 360; - "Additional Tier 1 Capital" has the meaning given to it (or, if no longer used, any equivalent or successor term) in the Relevant Rules; - "Agency Agreement" shall have the meaning attributed thereto in Condition 1.2 (Agency Agreement); - "Bail-In Power" has the meaning set forth in Condition 18 (Bail-In Power) - "BRRD" means the Directive 2014/59/EU of the European Parliament and of the Council of May 15, 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms as published in the Official Journal of the European Union on June 12, 2014, as amended from time to time or such other directive as may come in effect in the place thereof;